marcos-j-ferreira/methods-in-python/README.md

 * *note:* We can also pass multiple iterables if our function accepts multiple arguments.

+# Filter

+The filter() method filters the given sequence with the help of a function that tests each element in the sequence to be true or not.

+## Syntaxe of filter

+filter(function, sequence)

+* *function:* A function that defines the condition to filter the elements.
+This function should return True for items you want to keep and False for those tou want to exclude.
+* *iterable:* The iterable you wnat to filter

 # Teste

 Test config of git in local repository in my machine